kyletimmermans/kyletimmermans.github.io/README.md

 ### mobile_index.html > homeMobile.html > mobileForHome.html
 ### Hover for mobile - See mobileheader.html in the includes file
 ### CNAME here and DNS settings pointing here from www.kyles.world
-### Setup ALIAS record that points kyles.world to www.kyles.world
+### Setup ALIAS record that points kyles.world to www.kyles.world  (Had to wait 10 mins for propagation)